RolandMunsil/ParadigmFileExtractor/README.md

+UPDATE: Below is the old readme, however I've recently been doing a bunch more work on reverse engineering file formats.
+Haven't had time to update the readme fully but basically this program can now also extract textures & fonts, and display models in some Paradigm games.
+Not sure what works exactly on what as I've been focusing on Beetle Adventure Racing.
+If you wanna dump the filesystem, you use the args `dump-filesytem <path to rom>` now, instead of just the rom name.
+You can also do `dump-converted-images`, `dump-converted-fonts`, `show-models`, and `show-tracks`.
+Like I said, those extra commands only work for some games (also the code for them is kind of messy and hacky, sorry about that).
+But filesystem extraction still works for all games.

 # Paradigm File Extractor

 A program for extracting the files from any of Paradigm Entertainment's Nintendo 64 games.
 It should be able to extract the files from all of their games in all regions, i.e.